Ögedei Khan: The fall of the Jin dynasty

-At the end of 1230, responding to the Jin's unexpected defeat of Doqolqu cherbi (Mongol general), the Khagan went south to Shanxi province with Tolui, clearing the area of the Jin forces and taking the city of Fengxiang.
+At the end of 1230, responding to the Jins' unexpected defeat of Doqolqu Cherbi (Mongol general), Ögedei went south to Shanxi with Tolui, clearing the area of the Jin forces and taking the city of Fengxiang.
 After passing the summer in the north, they again campaigned against the Jin in Henan, cutting through territory of South China to assault the Jin's rear.
 By 1232 the Jin Emperor was besieged in his capital of Kaifeng. Ögedei soon departed, leaving the final conquest to his generals.
 After taking several cities, the Mongols, with the belated assistance of the Song dynasty, destroyed the Jin with the fall of Caizhou in February 1234.
 However, a viceroy of the Song murdered a Mongol ambassador, and the Song armies recaptured the former imperial capitals of Kaifeng, Luoyang, and Chang'an, which were now ruled by the Mongols.

 In addition to the war with the Jin dynasty, Ögedei crushed the Eastern Xia founded by Puxian Wannu in 1233, pacifying southern Manchuria. Ögedei subdued the Water Tatars in the northern part of the region and suppressed their rebellion in 1237.

 Conquest of Georgia and Armenia

 The Mongols under Chormaqan returned to the Caucasus in 1232.
-The walls of Ganjak were breached by catapult and battering ram in 1235.
-The Mongols eventually withdrew after the citizens of Irbil agreed to send a yearly tribute to the court of the khagan.
+The walls of Ganja were breached by catapult and battering ram in 1235.
+The Mongols eventually withdrew after the citizens of Irbil agreed to send a yearly tribute to Ögedei's court.
 Chormaqan waited until 1238, when the force of Möngke Khan was also active in the north Caucasus.
 After subduing Armenia, Chormaqan took Tiflis.
 In 1238, the Mongols captured Lorhe whose ruler, Shahanshah, fled with his family before the Mongols arrived, leaving the rich city to its fate.
 After putting up a spirited defense at Hohanaberd, the city's ruler, Hasan Jalal, submitted to the Mongols.
 Another column then advanced against Gaian, ruled by Prince Avak.
 The Mongol commander Tokhta ruled out a direct assault and had his men construct a wall around the city, and Avak soon surrendered.
 By 1240, Chormaqan had completed the conquest of Transcaucasia, forcing the Georgian nobles to surrender.